Sadicto/Sensible-Ai-Colonization/README.md

 - Once an empire has no nearby colonizable stars, it will begin colonizing planets within already owned star systems.
 This behavior can be customized when installing the mod.
 - Empires will terraform planets within their owned star systems.
 This behavior can be customized when installing the mod.
 - AI avoids colonizing special systems like Sol, systems with monoliths, save file stars, etc.
+- Includes an option to allow the mod to affect the player empire, causing it to colonize and terraform planets using the same rules as AI empires.
 - The Grox and empires from other saves are not affected by this mod.

 ## Comparison